wfetut/wdqfefe/.github/ISSUE_TEMPLATE/testplan.md

 - [ ] Backends
   - [ ] Teleport runs with etcd
   - [ ] Teleport runs with dynamodb
-    - [ ] AWS integration tests are passing
   - [ ] Teleport runs with SQLite
   - [ ] Teleport runs with Firestore
-    - [ ] GCP integration tests are passing

 - [ ] Session Recording
   - [ ] Session recording can be disabled